-Spike has been affiliated with The College of William & Mary in Williamsburg, Virginia, first as Distinguished Scholar in Residence and, since January 2012, as Assistant Director and Chief Curator of The Muscarelle Museum of Art.
-During his tenure to date, Spike has curated, and authored the catalogues for, several international loan exhibitions of Italian art, under the auspices of the Italian Embassy in Washington, D.C.
-Michelangelo: Sacred and Profane, Masterpiece Drawings from the Casa Buonarroti and A Brush with Passion: Mattia Preti (1613-1699) as part of the “2013 Year of Italian Culture” in the United States in cooperation with the Italian foreign ministry; Caravaggio Connoisseurship: Saint Francis in Meditation and the Capitoline Fortune Teller in 2014; Leonardo da Vinci and the Idea of Beauty in 2015; Botticelli and the Search for the Divine: Florentine Painting between the Medici and the Bonfire of the Vanities, with Alessandro Cecchi, in 2017.
-These exhibitions were under the auspices of the Italian Embassy in Washington, D.C.
-Michelangelo: Sacred and Profane, Masterpiece Drawings from the Casa Buonarroti; Leonardo da Vinci and the Idea of Beauty; and Botticelli and the Search for the Divine were also exhibited at the Museum of Fine Arts, Boston, MA.
-Leonardo da Vinci and the Idea of Beauty then traveled to the Palacio de Bellas Artes, Mexico City where it was visited by more than 200,000 people and called “a cultural phenomenon.”
+Between 2012 until his retirement in February 2019, Spike served as Chief Curator of the Muscarelle Museum at The College of William & Mary.
+During his tenure Spike curated, and authored the catalogues for, several international loan exhibitions of Italian art, under the auspices of the Italian Embassy in Washington, D.C.
+Michelangelo: Sacred and Profane, Masterpiece Drawings from the Casa Buonarroti and A Brush with Passion: Mattia Preti (1613-1699) was part of the “2013 Year of Italian Culture” in the United States in cooperation with the Italian foreign ministry; Caravaggio Connoisseurship: Saint Francis in Meditation and the Capitoline Fortune Teller in 2014; Leonardo da Vinci and the Idea of Beauty in 2015; Botticelli and the Search for the Divine: Florentine Painting between the Medici and the Bonfire of the Vanities, with Alessandro Cecchi, in 2017 and In the Light of Caravaggio: Dutch and Flemish Paintings from Southeastern Museums in 2018.
+The exhibitions on Michelangelo, Leonardo da Vinci and Botticelli were also exhibited at the Museum of Fine Arts, Boston, MA.
+Leonardo da Vinci y la Idea de la belleza then traveled to the Palacio de Bellas Artes, Mexico City where it was visited by more than 200,000 people and called “a cultural phenomenon.”